 TransUnion offers both FICO scores and VantageScores for creditors and lenders.
 They also provide companies with specific products that focus on various standards depending on what type of information the company is looking for.

 Equifax Credit Scores

-Finally, Equifax offers both FICO and VantageScore to lenders pulling scores on potential customers, but uses the Equifax Credit Score Model when you purchase your score from their website.
+Finally, Equifax offers both FICO scores and VantageScores to lenders pulling credit scores on potential customers.
+Still, it uses the Equifax Credit Score Model when you purchase your credit score from their website.

 How to Access Each Credit Report

-While it might seem confusing to have three separate credit unions, it can actually be a good thing.
-Experian, Equifax, and TransUnion each use a slightly different method of collecting, reporting, and analyzing your financial information.
+While it might seem confusing to have three separate credit reports, it can actually be a good thing.
+This is because the credit bureaus each use a slightly different method of collecting, reporting, and analyzing your credit history.